Information for employers

 To discuss how your organisation can get involved in this exciting project, please contact us or complete the participation form below.

-Connect50 is funded by the Victorian Government as part of its economic participation plan for people with disability 2018-2020.
+Connect50 is funded by the Victorian Government as part of its economic participation plan for people with disability 2018-2020 and will be running until mid-2021.

 Quick links +